xtr4nge/FruityWifi/README.md

 FruityWifi
 ==============

-This project is a wireless network auditing tool based in the wifi Pineapple.
-The base system is Kali Linux for Raspberry Pi, but the setup, scripts and config runs in any Kali Linux with a few extra packages.
+FruityWifi is a wireless network auditing tool based in the wifi Pineapple.
+The application can be installed in any Debian based system adding the extra packages.
+Tested in Debian, Kali Linux, Kali Linux ARM (Raspberry Pi), Raspbian (Raspberry Pi).